Logo MITECO

 • Submitting a report on the status of the species with the most negative prognosis to the IUCN Red List office.

-• Dissemination and communication of the project, through the creation of files of the different species studied in the project, one of which is the infographics digital and a brochure11 lectures and one conference on the meeting with CeUICN members to disseminate the results of the project, the elaboration of a Master’s Thesis with part of the results of the project within the Master’s Degree “Biological Diversity and Environment” of the University of Malaga, the “Master’s Degree “Biodiversity and Environment” of the University of Malaga, the sending of 3 communications to the II Iberoamerican Congress of Biogeography and the XV Congress of the Spanish Society for the Conservation and Study of Mammals (SECEM), etc.
+• Dissemination and communication of the project, through the creation of files of the different species studied in the project, a digital infographic and a brochure, the holding of 11 talks and a meeting with the members of the CeIUCN to publicize the results of the project, the preparation of a Master’s Thesis with part of the results of the project within the University Master’s Degree “Biological Diversity and Environment” of the University of Malaga, the sending of 3 communications to the II Ibero-American Congress of Biogeography and the XV Congress of the Spanish Society for the Conservation and Study of Mammals (SECEM), etc.

 In this work, ten species of threatened vertebrates in Spain have been analyzed and relevant and useful conclusions have been obtained to improve the management of these species for conservation purposes.
-Specifically, we have evaluated the potential effect of different climate change scenarios on the distribution of these species: Iberian imperial eagle (Aquila adalberti), rabbit (Oryctolagus cuniculus), lepid terrapin (Mauremys leprosa), mountain lizard (Iberolacerta monticola), pallaresa lizard (Iberolacerta aurelioi), piornal hare (Lepus castroviejoi), Canary Island shrew(Crocidura canariensis), bearded vulture(Gypaetus barbatus), Balearic toad (Alytes muletensis) and black-headed turtle(Testudo graeca).
+Specifically, the potential effect of different climate change scenarios on the distribution of these species has been evaluated: Iberian imperial eagle (Aquila adalberti), rabbit (Oryctolagus cuniculus), pond turtle (Mauremys leprosa), mountain lizard (Iberolacerta monticola), pallaresa lizard (Iberolacerta aurelioi), broom hare (Lepus castroviejoi), Canarian shrew (Crocidura canariensis), bearded vulture (Gypaetus barbatus), Balearic toad (Alytes muletensis) and Moorish tortoise (Testudo graeca).

 For this purpose, species distribution models (specifically the favorability function) have been used, a tool that allows predicting how climate change could affect distributions, providing precise spatial information on the vulnerability of these species.
 For the construction of the models, a series of climatic and non-climatic predictor variables (topographic, spatial and anthropic activity), as well as different climate change scenarios, have been selected.